 - Preparing meals for her family

-- Teamwork as the key!
+- Teamwork as a key!

 - Her 1st year of medical school as a very challenging phase – letting go of micromanagement